Eric1129/Legends-Of-Andor/README.md

 # Legends-Of-Andor
-This is a one-year group project from COMP 361 Software Engineering Project course.\n It creates a PC version of a popular board game [@Legends Of Andor](http://legendsofandor.com)
+This is a one-year group project from COMP 361 Software Engineering Project course.

+It creates a PC version of a popular board game [@Legends Of Andor](http://legendsofandor.com)

 ## Background